elikrantz/CartArduinoCode/README.md

 # CartArduinoCode
-Arduino Code for elevator in car for FTC team 17670
+Arduino Code for elevator in cart for FTC team 17670